newretirement/fpe-api/aux_calcs/ipg/README.md

 See [this FPE request](./ipg_plan.json) for a complete example of an FPE plan with IPG modeling enabled.

 ### InPlanGuarantee

+The presence of ths object in the request will trigger the IPG logic.

 | Attribute  | Type | Description |
 | ---------- | ---- | ----------- |